azimut/shiny/README.md

 ```

 ## ChangeLog
+> Feb 2019: I move the dev of CEPL things into https://github.com/azimut/incandescent
-> Jan 2019: I am trying to put stable things from here into a different repo along with documentation https://github.com/azimut/meniere/
+> Jan 2019: I am trying to put incudine stable things from here into a different repo along with documentation https://github.com/azimut/meniere/
 > Nov 2018: BREAKING CHANGE - (pa) finally has a more similar syntax to (p)

 ### WHY?